Supporting Flood Victims: Your Guide to Making an Impact

 In the aftermath of severe flooding, community members face the daunting task of trying to rebuild their lives.
 It can take months to repair homes and businesses, and many have to cope with complete property loss.

 If you’d like to help flood victims but aren’t sure where to start, our disaster relief guide offers a few ideas to point you in the right direction.
 From medical services to construction work to food and water distribution, many ways exist to help flood victims recover and rebuild.
-This article lists programs that help those affected and outlines the best ways to donate to flood recovery efforts.
+If you were affected by a flood, you can find out how to get emergency financial assistance.
+This article lists programs that help those affected and outlines the best ways to donate and collect funds for flood recovery efforts.

 Flood facts that may surprise you